navworkshop2025/navworkshop2025.github.io/_pages/call.md

 ---
 layout: page
 permalink: /submissions/
-title: Call for Papers
+title: Potential Call for Papers
-description: Accepted papers will be presented as posters during the poster sessions.
+description: This is a potential plan for the Call for Papers.
+We will adjust the details upon the acceptance of the workshop.
+Accepted papers will be presented as posters during the poster sessions.
 Selected works will also be highlighted as contributed talks.
 nav: true
 nav_order: 3
 ---